-The Immunology Core provides a wide range of services and reagents to benefit the immunological research of the Penn CFAR Community.
-Services are provided by facilities in both the University of Pennsylvania and the Children's Hospital of Philadelphia Research Institute and are housed at several sites.
+The Molecular and Translational Immunotechnology Core provides a wide range of services and reagents to benefit the immunological research of the Penn CFAR Community.
+Services are provided by facilities in the University of Pennsylvania.
 Services include:

 - Primary Cell Purification (Riley Lab, 8th Floor Smilow Center for Translational Research)

 - Freshly isolated primary PBMCs, CD4, CD8, T cells, NK, monocytes and B cells